kemitchell/publictermspreamble/README.md

 ### For finance professionals

-When trading, say, futures on an exchange, agreements with the exchange and traditions in the industry provide the terms and context necessary to turn a simple confirmation or open-outcry order into a security with detailed, legally binding terms.
-In a private trading context, a master agreement, such as an ISDA Master Agreement between institutions, provides this context for short-form confirmations.
+When trading, say, futures on an exchange, [exchange rules][cme-rules] provide the terms and context necessary to turn a simple confirmation or open-outcry order into a security with detailed, legally binding terms.
+In a private trading context, a master agreement, such as an [ISDA Master Agreement][isda-master] between institutions, provides this context for short-form confirmations.

 The Preamble allows a document as terse as a confirmation or electronic order, which states the terms of a specific deal, to create the same kind of context for itself, just for that deal.
 The preamble brings in the terms of a form agreement published on the Internet and uses defined terms to fill in the blanks.